zgebler/Mapping-Food-Deserts/README.md

     - USDA defines Poverty Rate as: The share of the tract population living with income at or below the Federal poverty thresholds by family size.
 - Other significant features from the model are:
     - Urban (> 2,500 people living in a census tract)
-    - TractSNAP (The amount of households currently recieving SNAP benefits)
+    - TractSNAP (The amount of households currently receiving SNAP benefits)
     - TractHUNV (The amount of households without access to a vehicle)

 ## Further Questions

 - County Level Data